nullstalgia/iron-heart/README.md

 ## Features

-- Accurate heart-beat effects: Using the monitor's reported time between heart beats (RR Interval), we can drive avatar effects that match your heart's beating!
 - Supports any BLE-specification-following Heart Rate Monitor!
 (Many by Polar, Coospo, etc.)
+- Supports receiving heart rate data via WebSockets with JSON payloads!
+- Accurate heart-beat effects: Using the monitor's reported time between heart beats (RR Interval), we can drive avatar effects that match your heart's beating!
 - Quick reconnection to saved device on app startup
 - Terminal UI and Charts: Powered by [Ratatui](https://ratatui.rs/)
 - CSV Logging and Text File support